How to Sell My Business: 10-Step Guide

 Step 4: Know your KPIs, and back them up with good data.

 You know your business better than anyone else, but buyers today want a clear understanding of what drives your performance and the data supporting them.
 What are your customer acquisition costs?
 What factors drive sales and profitability?
 How do you determine inventory levels?
-Managing by the seat-of-the-pants is not a strategy.
+Managing by the seat of your pants is not a strategy.
 If you cannot address these issues, a good CFO should be able to help.

 Step 5: Know your market.